-The WPI Police Department reserves the right to exclude criminal incidents and alleged criminal incidents if the disclosure:

-- Is prohibited by law - Would jeopardize the confidentiality of the victim
+The WPI Police Department reserves the right to exclude criminal incidents and alleged criminal incidents from the Daily Crime Log if the disclosure is prohibited by law or would jeopardize the confidentiality of the victim.

-The WPI Police Department reserves the right to temporarily withhold information of criminal incidents and alleged criminal incidents if the disclosure would:
+The WPI Police Department reserves the right to temporarily withhold information about criminal incidents and alleged criminal incidents if the disclosure would jeopardize an ongoing criminal investigation, jeopardize the safety of an individual, cause a suspect to flee or evade detection, or result in the destruction of evidence.

-- Jeopardize an ongoing investigation

-- · Jeopardize the safety of an individual

-- Cause a suspect to flee or evade detection

-- · Result in the destruction of evidence